-Why Was February Chosen for Black History Month?
+Why Was February Chosen to Celebrate Black History Month?

 Every February since 1976, the United States has celebrated the achievements of African-Americans during Black History Month.
-The month-long celebration puts those accomplishments and milestones in focus via the media and in classrooms.
+The month-long celebration puts those accomplishments and milestones into focus via the media and in classrooms.

 But why February?
 Was that part of the calendar chosen for any specific purpose?

 It was.
 Black History Month began as “Negro History Week,” a label applied by historian Carter G. Woodson in 1926.
 Woodson was bothered by the fact that many textbooks and other historical reviews minimized or ignored the contributions of black figures.
 Along with his Association for the Study of Negro Life and History—later the Association for the Study of African American Life and History—Woodson earmarked the second week in February to raise awareness of these stories.